 2. Embrace your True Expenses

-As part of working with most new clients, I have them create a budget.
-Common budget oversights include the unexpected (yet-very likely) expenses.
-Examples include car repairs - while most of us know this is inevitable, few plan for the unexpectedness.
+When working with clients, I ask them to create a budget.
+Common budget oversights include the unexpected (yet very likely) expenses.
+Examples include car repairs - while most of us know this is inevitable, few plan for their unexpectedness.
 YNAB encourages building categories for these not-so-frequent unplanned expenses, as these are a huge disruption for cash flow and a MAJOR contributor to financial stress.
-Think vet bills, Christmas, car and home repair, etc. Start stashing small bits of money into 'envelopes' for these events.
-Inevitably, when these unexpected events occur, you'll have saved a large chunk of money, without feeling the pain of the larger unexpected bill.
+Think vet bills, Christmas, car and home repair, etc. By starting to stash small bits of money into 'envelopes' for these events, you'll offset their negative impact with they occur.

 3. Roll with the Punches

 This is one reason YNAB is different from mainstream budgeting.
 With YNAB, the budget is meant to be fluid.
 Overspend in one area, and underspend in another - pull excess money from one 'envelope' and move it into the other.
 I am consistently shuffling money in my budget as life 'happens'.
-It isn't rigid as one often thinks when hearing the word budget.
+Since any person's financial world isn't entirely predictable (do you know exactly how much you'll spend on groceries this month?), your budget should adapt as life happens.

 4. Age Your Money